Things to Do and See Around Vermont

 Get These Wonderful and Exciting Vermont Books!

 Facebook Twitter Pinterest LinkedIn We've got some great Vermont books for you to choose from.
-From our very own Vermonter Publishing books to many other Vermont authors such as Joseph Citro, the “Ghostmaster General” of all […]
+Start with Joseph Citro, the “Ghostmaster General” of all things weird and haunted within the hills and valleys of the […]

 Haunted Vermont

-The Ghost of Cloake Island: A Lake Champlain Islands Mystery
+Ghost of Cloak Island – A Lake Champlain Islands Tale

 Shelburne Museum's Dutton House Ghost